HongYue1/LightNovel-Crawler-Colab/README.md

-# Temporarily Not working, It will be fixed soon.
+# ~Temporarily Not working, It will be fixed soon.~
+# updated to V4 but it needs testing.

 # Features
 1. Easy to use and fast with no limit.